Six Foundation Foods That Build Your Bones And Hydrate Your Skin

 Beauty-Enhancing, Bone-Building Foundation Foods

-Foundation Foods are the backbone of the Save Our Bones Program, because what you eat has an enormous impact on your bone health.
+Foundation Foods are the backbone of the Osteoporosis Reversal Program, because what you eat has an enormous impact on your bone health.
 That’s why the Program contains a comprehensive list of alkalizing and acidifying foods, along with Bone Appétit, the brand-new companion recipe book to the Program.

 These six foods – three acidifying, three alkalizing – provide lots of bone-healthy nutrients and also give your skin the hydration it craves.
-Remember, acidifying foods are not off-limits; they can easily be incorporated into the 80% alkaline, 20% acidic diet recommended in the Save Our Bones Program.
+Remember, acidifying foods are not off-limits; they can easily be incorporated into the 80% alkaline, 20% acidic diet recommended in the Osteoporosis Reversal Program.

 3 Acidifying Hydrating Foundation Foods